 Cortisol Rhythm is not diagnostic for PPID/Cushing's Disease, and is considered to have 30%+ false-positive readings.

-Symptomatically, most but not all, IR horses have a body condition score of 6 or higher (or a history of being "easy keepers"), abnormal fat collections, such as fatty crests, fat in the eye hollows, or other fat pads; these horses are often brought to the vet's attention because of laminitis.
+Symptomatically, most but not all, EMS horses have a body condition score of 6 or higher (or a history of being "easy keepers"), abnormal fat collections, such as fatty crests, fat in the eye hollows, or other fat pads; these horses are often brought to the vet's attention because of laminitis.

 Horses should not be fasted before testing.
 This is only done for human tests.
 If a horse is meal fed — periods in excess of 6 hours when the horse has nothing to eat — the first meal after the fast will generate a larger insulin spike than subsequent closer-together feedings, even if the meal is exactly the same.
 Recent research has confirmed this 20-year recommendation from the ECIR Group.

 To avoid a false-positive result, the horse should have hay available at all times the night before and day of the testing.
 If that's not possible (e.g., a ravenous horse that will inhale as much of anything you put out as quickly as possible), make sure the blood is drawn at least 4 hours after the first meal of the day, keeping some hay in front of the horse until the testing is done.